FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 If you need to run Node-RED on the edge itself but want to manage it remotely, follow the steps below.
 Skip this step if your Node-RED instance can run on the cloud.

-1. Navigate to the remote instance you created above.
+1. Navigate to the cloud instance you created above.
 2. Go to the "Devices" tab and select "Add Device."
 3. Once you click "Add Device," a device configuration popup will appear.
 Copy the command provided and save it for later.
 4. Follow the steps to install the FlowFuse agent on your device as given in this [documentation](/docs/device-agent/install/).